Offbeat St. Augustine

-Travel back in time to the Spanish Military Hospital Museum where the doctor is always in.
-Their guided tour will take you back to colonial Spanish days of medicine.
+Travel back in time to the Spanish Military Hospital Museum, where the doctor is always in.
+A guided tour will take you back to Colonial Spanish days of medicine.
 Your journey begins as their skilled surgeon performs surgical demonstrations.
-Visit their Apothecary and discover how colonial herbs were the origins of some of the most popular medicines today.
+Visit their apothecary and discover how Colonial herbs were the origins of some of today’s most popular medicines.

 5. The Old Jail

 Completed in 1891 by the same company that later built Alcatraz, the jail housed 72 inmates in crowded cells with no indoor plumbing until 1914.
 When you arrive, a costumed deputy puts you under arrest, marches you by the creepy gallows, throws you in an iron-barred cell and threatens to leave you in the maximum-security area complete with shackles.
 A must-see for misbehaving kids!

 4. The Fountain of Youth